 Lovebirds have quick little minds, and they're very active.
 They need a lot of toys to keep them busy, or they'll chew up inappropriate items like plastic food dishes and perches, and anything else they can reach.

 - Wooden toys: Lovebirds are voracious chewers, so always make sure they have plenty of wooden toys.
 Manzanita and willow toys offer these birds a good challenge.

 - Shredding toys: Toys made from yucca, coconut shell, and palm leaves are big favorites with lovebirds.
 A breeding pair will even use the shreds as nesting material for their nest box.

 - Swings: Lovebirds enjoy spending time swinging, and it's not unusual for bonded birds to share a swing.

 - Acrylic toys: Acrylic is very difficult for a lovebird to chew, so it's good to have at least one bird toy made from this material in your bird's cage so he'll always have something to play with when he shreds his other toys to pieces.

-According to the African Love Bird Society (ALBS), lovebirds can eat the same seed mix as cockatiels, but seed should be a small portion of their diet.
-Fresh foods and pellet food provide better nutrition than seed, and should be the mainstay of a healthy diet.
+According to the Lafeber Vets, lovebirds can eat the same seed mix as cockatiels, but the seed should be a small portion of their diet.
+Fresh foods and pellet food provide better nutrition than seed and should be the mainstay of a healthy diet.

 Offer your pet about two tablespoons of lovebird or cockatiel pellets, and one to two teaspoons of seed mix each day.

-Feed approximately one-fourth cup of freshly chopped organic vegetables and a little fruit each day.
-Feed these foods first thing in the morning when your lovebird is most hungry, and discard any leftovers in the afternoon.
+Feed approximately ¼ cup of freshly chopped organic vegetables and a little fruit each day.
+Feed these foods first thing in the morning when your lovebird is most hungry and discard any leftovers in the afternoon.